bytecodealliance/regalloc2/doc/DESIGN.md

 that generates it.

 We collect moves with (prog-point, prio) keys, and we short by those keys.
-We then have, for each such key, a list of moves that semantically happen in parallel.
+We then have, for each such key, a set of moves that semantically happen in parallel.

 We then resolve those moves using a parallel-move resolver, as we now